interledger/interledger-rs/docs/testnet.md

 docker run -it -e NAME=YOUR_NAME interledgerrs/testnet-bundle
 ```

-The above will configure and run the Interledger node, the ETH & XRP engines,
+The above commands will configure and run the Interledger node, the ETH & XRP engines,
 and connect to the testnet.
 Let's try to make some payments!

 ## Payments